NYULibraries/nyudl-ie/README.md

 ## Context
   This gem provides functionality for various stages of Intellectual Entity (IE) processing.

   An Intellectual Entity (IE) maps descriptive, rights, and structural metadata to a set of Source Entities.
-A Source Entity (SE) is a digital content object, e.g., text, audio, video, images.
+A Source Entity (SE) is a digital content object, e.g., text, audio, video, image(s).

   Ideally, IEs can be mapped consistently, regardless of the underlying digital content object type.